Superior research proposal proofreading services

 A Table of Contents (TOC).
 A table of contents, which is informally abbreviated as (TOC) is a list of divisions and the pages in which they appear in your research proposal.
 All the major headings and sub-headings should be included in a research proposal table of contents.

-The research design provides a framework for a systematic study that will address the research projects’s questions, goals and objectives.
+The research design provides a framework for a systematic study that will address the research project’s questions, goals, and objectives.

 3.2 Study Population and Sampling:

 The study population simply means the group of individuals in a study that are known to have common characteristics.

 Data Sampling: This means taking part of a population to represent the whole population through the use of a well-defined procedure.

 Methods of Data Collection – The methods of data collection range from qualitative, quantitative or a combination of both.
 One should choose the methods that best suit his/her research proposal.
 Some of the commonly used methods of data collection include experiments, observation, interviews and use of questionnaires.

 Ethical considerations.
 One has to respect the research ethics such as the right o the participants so that they know the importance of the research being carried out.